How to enter

 Rolls-Royce Science Prize is a two-year competition

-- 60 entries are awarded £1,000 Special Merit Award and requested to provide additional information to complete their entry into the Science Prize
+- Up to 60 entries are awarded £1,000 Special Merit Award and requested to provide additional information to complete their entry into the Science Prize

-- From these 60 Special Merit Award winning entries up to nine finalists are selected and receive a further £5,000 each and a video recorder to capture the development of the project.
+- Our Special Merit Award winning entries form our shortlist from where we select our finalists and receive a further £5,000 each and a video recorder to capture the development of the project.